-Path: Performance Analysis > Reporting > Reports > Online Logs > Summaries > Shift Log i If you do not select a workplace in the filter, data sets are loaded for all workplaces.
+Path: Performance Analysis > Reporting > Reports > Online Logs > Summaries > Shift Log

+(i) If no workplace is selected in the filter, data sets are loaded for all workplaces.
 The volume of data involved may cause increased loading time.

 Real-time multi-report of total number of hits and frequency distribution of operating states for one workplace in table format: